foxflo/blitzstein-hwang-intro-probability-solutions/README.md

-# blitzstein-hwang-intro-probability-solutions
-Rough solutions to Blitzstein and Hwang's Introduction to Probability
+My rough solutions to the end of chapter exercises in Blitzstein and Hwang's excellent book Introduction to Probability.
+The book (and certain solutions) can be accessed at https://stat110.hsites.harvard.edu/.